adagio130/note/IELTS/6min/System interview.md

 scale system
 in tems of
+carry on
+in order to
+fit in memory
+eliminate

 Can we constrain this a littble bit so that we can actually go through fill you in the knowledge gaps